wikimedia/vue-component-library/packages/vitepress/docs/index.md

 #### Set high accessibility, internationalization, and browser/device coverage standards

-Wikimedia intends to serve every human being, eventually.
+Wikimedia intends to serve everyone.
 We will follow [Wikimedia's accessibility principles](https://design.wikimedia.org/style-guide/design-principles_accessibility.html) and aim to support many languages.

 We will adhere to MediaWiki's [browser support matrix](https://www.mediawiki.org/wiki/Compatibility#Browsers).
 Components should be thoughtfully designed and developed to work across device widths.